ddmin/Chemistry/README.md

 # Chemistry

-A bunch of files relating to Chemistry
+* Wikipedia Elements scraper
+* Terminal Compound Parser
+* JSON file of elements
+* and other files related to chemistry.